 Create custom inference models¶

 Custom inference models are user-created, pretrained models that you can upload to DataRobot (as a collection of files) via the Custom Model Workshop.
 You can then upload a model artifact to create, test, and deploy custom inference models to DataRobot's centralized deployment hub.

-You can assemble custom inference models in any of the following ways:
+You can assemble custom inference models in either of the following ways:

 Create a custom model without providing web server Scoring Code and a